bualimov/bualimov.github.io/README.md

 # Personal Portfolio Website

+Hi!
 This is a personal portfolio website built with React, Vite, and Tailwind CSS.
 It features a modern, responsive design with smooth scrolling navigation.

 ## Features